Tips To Beat The Christmas Burglar

 Most electrical items have a unique identification code such as a serial number or for mobile phones an IMEI number.
 If your gift doesn’t have a unique identifying number or code you can buy affordable marking kits allowing the police to easily identify the owners f the items have been recovered.
 If you need any help understanding how to register your items we are happy to talk you through the process.

 Seymour locksmiths are open over the festive season for any locksmithing requirements.
+We cover a 30 mile radius from our office in Shoreham including Locksmith in Hove.

 We do NOT charge extra for being called out over this period.